brandonbuttars/docker-python-nodejs/README.md

 # Run image
 docker run -it brandonbuttars/python-nodejs bash
 ```

+## 🏷 Tags

+To use a specific combination of Python and Node.js see the following table of available image tags.

 | Tag      | Python | Node.js | Distro | Size                                                                                                                                                                    |
 | -------- | ------ | ------- | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |